tystr/tystr.github.io/index.md

 I was recruited into Tibrio to build and grow the engineering and technology operations for the company.
 Partnering with the CPO, I scoped and prioritized our product and technology roadmap.
 I hired a lean team of 6 and used an agile development process to iterate on our consumer-facing web properties, optimizing for conversions, engagement, and revenue.

 Key Accomplishments:
-* Established a culture of product-focused engineering
+* Established a culture of product-focused engineering.
-* Instituted code review and QA processes and implemented a CI/CD pipeline
+* Instituted code review and QA processes and implemented a CI/CD pipeline.
-* Reduced AWS monthly costs by 52%
+* Reduced AWS monthly costs by 52% through capacity planning, right-sizing our infrastructure, and autoscaling.
 * Launched a re-imagined concept for one of our sites, increasing monthly revenue by $50k
 * Minimized email delivery costs by building a proprietary email marketing solution responsible for ~5M emails per day.
 * Collaborate with the rest of the executive team to determine project scope and identify meaningful KPIs and ensure those KPIs are met.